kyleboyd/lectures/IXD302/IXD302-Deliverables.md

 ####URLs

-To follow.
+To follow, after the appropriate lecture.

 ###2C: Micro-Interactions,  (8%)

 Showcase your understanding of interaction at the micro-level, considering user feedback through interactive prototypes.
 This might include the use of animations on :hover states and other aspects, in short anything that contributes user feedback at a micro-level.

-Consider your readers' interactions.
+Consider your readers’ interactions.
 Have you added navigation?
 If so, how is this handled to provide user feedback.

 ####URLs

-To follow.
+To follow, after the appropriate lecture.

 ###2D: Mapping Prototypes (8%)